nguyetha79/Social-Media-WebApp/README.md

     - *Node.js*: JavaScript runtime environment for server-side development.
     - *Express.js*: Web framework for building APIs with Node.js.
     - *Multer*: Middleware for handling file uploads in Express.js.
-    - *MongoDB*: Storing workout data.
+    - *MongoDB*: Storing user and post data.
     - *JWT*: Providing secure authentication.

 - **Deployment**: The app is deployed on the following website: